Skip to main content

-We are home to three student groups: the Peer Health Educators, the Violence Prevention Educators, and the Collegiate Recovery Program.
-For more information, please click on the links below:
+We are home to two student groups: the Peer Health Educators and the Violence Prevention Educators.

-A peer network to encourage, support, and advance healthful living for all SCU students.
+A peer network to encourage, support, and advance healthful living for all SCU students focusing on campus education and engagement around mental health, burnout, substance usage and general well-being.

 Wellness is a multidimensional process of achieving a healthy balance throughout one’s lifetime.
 SCU’s Wellness Model has eight dimensions of wellness and was created as a guide to help enhance our SCU community's pursuit of a healthy, balanced lifestyle.
 Each of the eight dimensions is presented by an icon that will assist individuals in understanding how programs and events will help enhance their wellness.